Have you thought about hosting your own neighborhood Easter egg hunt?

 10. Remember the reasons why you celebrate in the first place.

 Every family is different, but for ours, we celebrate because of our faith.
 We love the party, we love the chocolate, we love the bunnies, we love the tasty treats… but more importantly, we love what God has done for us and who he is.
-And that is our real reason for celebrating.
-You may or may not share our faith, but no doubt you celebrate because holidays are a great reason to gather the family together, have some fun, and build special memories.
-Whatever your reasons are, remember them and prioritize them!
+Jesus is our reason for celebrating all of it.
+You may or may not share our faith, but no doubt you celebrate because holidays are a wonderful reason to gather the family together, have some fun, and build special memories.
+Whatever your reasons are, ENJOY.